 \section{Abstract}

-Self-training has greatly facilitated domain adaptive semantic segmentation, which iteratively generates pseudo labels on the target domain and retrains the network.
-However, since the realistic segmentation datasets are highly imbalanced, target pseudo labels are typically biased to the majority classes and basically noisy, leading to an error-prone and sub-optimal model.
-To address this issue, we propose a region-based active learning approach for semantic segmentation under a domain shift, aiming to automatically query a small partition of image regions to be labeled while maximizing segmentation performance.
-Our algorithm, Active Learning via Region Impurity and Prediction Uncertainty (\method), introduces a novel acquisition strategy characterizing the spatial adjacency of image regions along with the prediction confidence.
+Self-training has greatly facilitated domain adaptive semantic segmentation, which iteratively generates pseudo labels on unlabeled target data and retrains the network.
+However, realistic segmentation datasets are highly imbalanced, pseudo labels are typically biased to the majority classes and basically noisy, leading to an error-prone and suboptimal model.
+In this paper, we propose a simple region-based active learning approach for semantic segmentation under a domain shift, aiming to automatically query a small partition of image regions to be labeled while maximizing segmentation performance.
+Our algorithm, Region Impurity and Prediction Uncertainty (\method), introduces a new acquisition strategy characterizing the spatial adjacency of image regions along with the prediction confidence.
 We show that the proposed region-based selection strategy makes more efficient use of a limited budget than image-based or point-based counterparts.
-Meanwhile, we enforce local prediction consistency between a pixel and its nearest neighbor on a source image.
-Further, we develop a negative learning loss to enhance the discriminative representation learning on the target domain.
+Further, we enforce local prediction consistency between a pixel and its nearest neighbors on a source image.
+Alongside, we develop a negative learning loss to make the features more discriminative.
 Extensive experiments demonstrate that our method only requires very few annotations to almost reach the supervised performance and substantially outperforms state-of-the-art methods.
 The code is available at \url{https://github.com/BIT-DA/RIPU}.